Disney's Animated Storybook: Background and Walt Disney Computer Software (1988–1994)

 Over the next few years, Disney built a routine of releasing tie-in games shortly after film releases.
-They later became more involved in the development process; for example, for the Sega Mega Drive version of Aladdin (1993), Disney animators worked with the game designers.
+They later became more involved in the development process; for example, for the Sega Genesis version of Aladdin (1993), Disney animators worked with the game designers.
 Roy Disney was unhappy with the quality of a third-party Fantasia game he was overseeing and shut down production; the greater involvement from Disney's feature animation team led to the games being better received by critics and the public.
 In 1991, low sales figures coupled with developers charging license fees and Disney shutting down low-quality games during development meant the company was to be turned into a joint partnership with outside software houses.
 In 1993, Disney chairman Michael Eisner publicly "defied interactive hype by portraying the company as low-tech".
 Disney executives discussed if they should "shift all game development in-house while tripling the number of people working in the division", or "in six weeks cut the whole team", but a final decision was reserved until 1994.

 Throughout the 1990s, popular children's stories in print were adapted into digital storybooks that encouraged interactive learning and play on the computer.
 Broderbund's Living Books series was perhaps the first example, or at least popularized the animated storybook format through games like Just Grandma and Me, and Arthur's Teacher Trouble, which were based on popular children's books from the 1980s by Mercer Mayer and Marc Brown, respectively.
 They combined the authors' illustrations and stories with digital activities and were guided by a narrator—each screen began with a brief animation followed by a narrator describing the action.
 After the conclusion of each page, the scene became an "interactive mural with hot buttons" the player could click.
 The Living Books became popular and encouraged other developers to follow suit and copy the formula.
 Disney Interactive was one of several interactive divisions of film studios sprouting at the time, including Universal Interactive Studios, Turner Interactive, Fox Interactive, Sony Imagesoft, and Imagination Pilots (MGM).